/* Rambling Owl addition to remove page titles from blogs */

 "It's got to be the north tip, as Ireland's positioned lower than Kintyre," answered Bod.

 We were actually looking at the Antrim Mountains on the north-east coast of Northern Ireland, probably the peaks of Trostan and Knocklayd, as they were the highest.
 Jo has links by marriage to Ireland so he's been there at least twice.
 We talked about his experiences for a while and the huge Irish capacity for drink as we progressed over the bog, ferns, heather and corrugated ground which began to draw us around the flank of Cnoc Moy and into the green bosom of Innean Glen (Innean meaning 'Anvil').
 Cnoc Moy rose to our left now and this required my feet to consider familiar torment.
 As we had to walk on an angle on its western slope, my right foot was consistently being turned over at the ankle joint as I touched down on the uneven terrain.
 My feet were so enlivened with blisters that it was too painful to put counter-balancing pressure on that foot to compensate and I was powerless as my ankle was turned, to pitch me forwards or sideways in an uncomfortable stagger.
 After this had occurred for a third time my ankle joint was throbbing in perfect, percussive accompaniment with the rich flow of language passing my lips.
 I found myself with a real fear of ripping my ankle ligaments (something which I have done before on that foot and I wasn't up for a nostalgic return) or, worse, breaking the damn thing.
 Nevertheless, we continued and descended a slope which made us temporary companions with the swiftly-flowing and sea-bound Innean Glen stream.
 We were led through waist-high ferns and a show of yellow flowers not known to me, along a narrow track that briefly linked arms with the stream and marched confidently with it.
 This track then made a sudden, quirky turn to the left and swooped down out of sight.
-It must have kicked right again as it levelled out because it mischievously shot back into view and climbed upwards, running parallel with the stream again but this time 40 metres further
+It must have kicked right again as it levelled out because it mischievously shot back into view and climbed upwards, running parallel with the stream again but this time 40 metres further back from its edge.

 It was such a pretty scene that I immediately stopped to film Bod and Jo completing this section of the walk.
 When it was Jo's turn to about left and descend, he disappeared from view for so long that I began to suspect that he had fallen asleep somewhere again.
 My viewfinder was left focussing on empty vegetation for long enough for the operator to look foolish, before Jo reappeared, climbing steadily from left to right.
 I then approached the route and thought I could understand the reason for Jo's prolonged absence.
 A chattering beck crossed the path and I spent some moments dithering as I decided how to cross it.
 I finally saw a wet boot-print left by one of the lads so did what they must have done and crossed using precarious and angular stepping stones.
 I tried to do this with the least amount of discomfort possible to the squashed joints of meat residing in my hateful boots.
 I caught up with my companions once more and we continued to climb along a single file track which was lushly bordered with ferns.
 These were so abundant that we had to use our legs to swish them aside in order to make progress.